 In simplest words, each option is valid till its expiry date.
 The time value in options is dependent on how time is left in expiry.

-Further in future the expiry of any option is, higher is time value in the price of that option.
+Further in future, the expiry of an option is, higher is the time value in the price of that option.

-Which means, time value in a same strike price based option is higher with expiry in next cycle(month) as compared to one this month.
+Which means, time value in the same strike price based option is higher with expiry in next cycle(month) as compared to one this month.

 You can read more about this concept here.

-Thus, the concept and practical approach of time decay.
+Thus, the concept and practical approach to time decay.

-As I just mentioned, time value in price of any option is based on time to expiry of that option.
-Which means, when time of expiry comes near, the time value decreases.
+As I just mentioned, time value in the price of an option is based on time to expiry of that option.
+Which means, when the time of expiry comes near, the time value decreases.